 No reports were available from Amselco's work, but drill logs are compiled in Riverside Resources and Dausinger reports that that the company drilled 18 holes in 1984 (2,004 m of drilling), apparently in a joint venture with Westworld.
 Goldsmith in 2008 reports that the drilling method was reverse circulation.
-Based on Amselco's work, Dausinger revised his non-NI 43-101 compliant, conceptual potential resource to 60 million tons at a grade of 0.02 opt Au and 0.30-0.50 opt Ag.
-This historical resource estimate is not compliant with NI 43-101 standards, is conceptual in nature, and has not been verified as a current mineral resource.
-None of the key assumptions, parameters, and methods used to prepare this historical resource estimate would require thorough verification of all previous drill data including verification drilling; additional drilling to define the limits of mineralization; and a thorough NI 43-101-compliant resource calculation.
-The author of the Sugarloaf Peak Technical Report has not done sufficient work to classify it as a current mineral resource, report it for reference only, and does not infer or assert that it was performed under current NI 43-101 guidelines nor that it is reliable or accurate.
-The Company does not represent that this historical resource estimate is a current mineral resource.
+Based on Amselco's work, Dausinger revised his conceptual potential resource to 60 million tons at a grade of 0.02 opt Au and 0.30-0.50 opt Ag.
+This historical resource estimate has not been verified as a current mineral resource.
+None of the key assumptions, parameters, and methods used to prepare this historical resource estimate were reported, and no resource categories were used.
+Upgrading and verifying this historical resource estimate would require thorough verification of all previous drill data including verification drilling; additional drilling to define the limits of mineralization; and a thorough a current resource calculation.
+A Qualified Person has not done sufficient work to classify it as a current mineral resource.
+The Company does not represent that this historical resource estimate is a current mineral resource and does not rely on it as a current mineral resource.